 Fort Bend County Sheriff's Office's (FBCSO) Criminal Investigations Division (CID) investigates a wide range of criminal activities, but those that currently present the greatest risk of encountering a high-powered rifle, assault weapon, high-capacity handgun, or Glock with an illegal "switch" are our Special Operations, homicide investigations, fugitive apprehensions, and warrant executions.
 Texas's permit-less carry law that went into effect in September 2021 places officers at additional risk because of the ease with which ordinary citizens and criminals-trained and untrained in firearms safety and use-can purchase, conceal, and carry a firearm.
 With the 2021 resolution making Texas a Second Amendment sanctuary, licit and illicit weapons ownership and use renders suburban policing as dangerous as the largest U.S. cities.
 The high ratio of offender to FBCSO deputy interactions and the ease of movement in a county whose total area is 885 square miles creates the type of environment that is common to more densely populated counties and cities.
 FBCSO is responsible for execution of arrest and search warrants for increasing numbers of violent and dangerous offenders.
-Multi-jurisdictional efforts, such as parolee violator task forces, narcotics task forces, human trafficking task forces, and gang task forces, create greater numbers of wanted felons that our officers encounter on a daily basis.
-The nature of Special Operations and the scope of their activities and responsibilities is rapidly changing, however.
+Multi-jurisdictional efforts, such as parole violator task forces, narcotics task forces, human trafficking task forces, and gang task forces, create greater numbers of wanted felons that our officers encounter on a daily basis.
+The nature of Special Operations and the scope of their activities and responsibilities is rapidly changing.
 Whereas in prior years when the Sheriff's Office was fully staffed and had ample Patrol Deputies to assist with making an arrest, today the Special Operations Team is tasked with catching criminals in the act of committing a crime-especially burglary crews-and making the arrests themselves.
+Often there is no time to wait for arresting deputies to arrive.
 Law enforcement nationwide is experiencing staffing shortages, budget cuts, and anti-law enforcement sentiment, such as the "defund the police" movement, all of which contribute to the current dearth of individuals going into law enforcement and issues with personnel retention.
 Fort Bend County Sheriff's Office is no different.
-Due to our own severe staffing shortages, which affects available Patrol backup when CID Special Operations Teams is ready to have an arrest made, Team members themselves are making the arrests, often in rapidly evolving contexts and circumstances.
+Due to our own severe staffing shortages, which affects available Patrol backup when CID's Special Operations Team is ready to have an arrest made, Team members themselves are making the arrests, often in rapidly evolving contexts and circumstances.
 This is why rifle-resistant body armor is critical for their safety.
-Similar to the activities of the Special Operations Team, investigators assigned to fugitive apprehension and to warrant execution also risk being met by individuals with riflecaliber weapons.
+Similar to the activities of the Special Operations Team, investigators assigned to fugitive apprehension and to warrant execution also risk being met by individuals with rifle-caliber weapons.
 Fort Bend County's population has grown more than 45% from 2010 to 2023, increasing the rate at which violent crime and crimes involving firearms are occurring.
 Consequently, the demand for our services is increasing, as is the CID caseload.
 Currently, FBSCO's CID Special Operations Team has no rifle-resistant body armor issued to them.
 The nature of their surveillance and intelligence gathering activities necessitates plain clothes, unmarked vehicles, and soft vests when they are not at risk of being discovered.
 The current milieu in Fort Bend County is one where sophisticated, organized burglary crews, generally operating out of Houston/Harris County, are targeting homes, apartment complexes, businesses, and game rooms in Fort Bend.
 These crews are often armed with AR-type weapons in pistol form, which are easier to hide and to wield.
+The rifle-resistant body armor we are requesting will protect the Special Operations unit when making what are often multiple arrests at a time, and our Fugitive Apprehensions and Warrant Execution law enforcement officers.